shahzadhuq/modernization-decomposing-monolith/Readme.md

 1. From the analysis graph tree, identify leafs as the starting point; component(s) with minimal incoming dependencies.
     1. You want the team to quickly build a modernization blueprint: 1/ gain confidence in porting approach (e.g. .NET Framework 4.7 -to- .NET LTS), 2/ stand-up necessary infrastructure, 3/ establish an observability approach for your distributed system, and 4/ build out the DevOps mechanisms to enable Continuous Integration (CI) and Continuous Deployment (CD).

 1. Also, for first round of components selection, go after high business value.
-Modernization value should help ensure your company continues to invest in it.
+This should help ensure your company continues to invest in modernization efforts.

 1. Optionally, where possible, ring-fence the components to modernize by business domain (unit of function).
     1. Approaches like Domain Drive Design or Event Storming can help define the boundaries.
 These approaches do require time investment across SMEs working collaboratively: developers, architects, business SMEs, QA, and UX.

-1. Strongly recommended: Adequate unit/integration test coverage to help validate the modernized components and include in your automation (CI).
+1. Strongly recommended: Adequate unit/integration test coverage to help validate the modernized components and incorporate in your automation (CI).
     1. Adequate test coverage is a common challenge.
-In its absence, ensure to incorporate ample manual functional validation time in your modernization planning.
+In its absence, ensure to plan for ample manual functional validation time for your modernization journey.

 </details>